Linux Privilege Escalation

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin

-Add folder to PATH and go to this location
+Add the folder to PATH and go to this location

 export PATH=/home/user:$PATH